obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 ### Under The Hood

 So, what is the code doing?
-Database-wise we have tables for `tickets`, `users` and \`ticket_entries\`, all wired together. each `ticket_entry` contains a user and ticket reference.
+Database-wise we have tables for `tickets`, `users`, and \`ticket_entries\`, all wired together.
+Each `ticket_entry` contains a user and ticket reference.
 Each update created locally first works out whether to send out a notification:

 ```php
         $validatedRequestData = $request->validate([